realworldocaml/book/book/testing.md

 One problem with the test output we just saw is that it doesn't show the data associated with the failed test.
-We can fix this by having the test signal success or failure by throwing an exception, and putting extra diagnostic information in that exception.
+We can fix this by having the test signal failure by throwing an exception.
+That exception is then a place where we can put diagnostic information.

 To do this, we need to change our test declaration to use `let%test_unit` instead of `let%test`, so that the test allows a